fransan6/simple_warehouse/NOTES.md

 `it 'is expected no new warehouse is created if the user confirms' do` I'm not sure this accommodates for if a user had tried to create a new warehouse with the same dimensions.

----

-As I said, I really enjoyed this and look forward to discussing my code and implementing any additional features.
+As I mentioned, I really enjoyed this challenge and look forward to discussing my code and implementing any additional features.

 ---